Track Attack (U12-U14) Winter

 The Track Attack (“TA”) program is the entry into the competitive Nordic Programs offered at Caledonia Nordic Ski Club (“CNSC”).
-This program is offered to skiers aged 9-12 (2004-2007 birth years).
-Head Coach, Graeme Moore will oversee the program.
+This program is offered to skiers aged U12-U14, skill development between these ages is significant.
+The athletes will be divided into groups based on age and skill level to ensure everyone's abilities are aligned while still being challenged.
+Head Coach, Simon Lamarche will oversee the program.
 On-snow coaching will be delivered by our dedicated volunteer club coaches and supported by parents.
-Our goal this season is to bring our talented Jr. Racer athletes in for some coaching time as well.
+It is also our goal to bring our athletes in for coaching practice.

-TA athletes meet along side our Biathlon Bears, starting early September for some dry land training activities, and transitioning into the winter season.
-It is a youth development program aimed at “becoming technically competent while exploring a wide range of adventure based crosscountry ski activities.”
+TA athletes have the option to jump right into the winter season, or meet along side our Biathlon Bears starting early September for some dry land training activities, and then transitioning into the winter season.
+It is a youth development program aimed at “becoming technically competent while exploring a wide range of adventure based cross country ski activities.”
 It is meant to follow the Jackrabbit program in a skill development progression, aligning with the “Learning to Train” stage of Sport Canada’s Long Term Athlete Development Plan (LTAD).
-For more Skill Development Program information see the Cross Country Canada website.
+For more Skill Development Program information see the Nordiq Canada website.

 Skiers are introduced to a variety of racing experiences, as well as the concept of ‘Learning to Train’ (“L2T”).
 It is important to note that TAs are not involved with a ‘training program’ like the Junior Racer Program, but will be introduced to knowledge regarding training zones, strength and flexibility, sleep, nutrition, hydration, ski care, how to dress to be active outside.
 The focus at this stage of development is all about fun, skill development and learning to train.

-For athletes to reach their full potential, it is important that families ski outside of practice times, use our ski playground, and challenge their skills on age appropriate distance skis on varied terrain in both skate and classic techniques.
+For athletes to reach their full potential, it is important that families ski outside of practice times, use our ski playground, and challenge their skills by skiing age appropriate distances on varied terrain in both skate and classic techniques.
 It is great for these skiers or biathletes to be involved in other sports, both for their athletic development and to create a well-rounded person.

-We will continue to fundraise to cover additional costs for the program including coach travel, wax, etc
+Wax fees for the races supported by the Head Coach.
+We will continue to fundraise to cover additional costs for the program

 *If you are a Biathlon Bear, please register only as a Biathlon Bear and do not register for Track Attack as well.
 Thank you.*

-The success of this program hinges on volunteer coaches and parent help in a variety of disciplines.
-For every child registered in the program, there is a need for volunteer help from at least one parent.
-Parents are encouraged to find a volunteer role that best suits their schedule, interest and abilities.
+The success of our programs hinge on volunteer coaches and parent help in a variety of disciplines.
+We ask that for every child registered in the program, there is volunteer help from at least one parent.
+Parents are asked to find a volunteer role that best suits their schedule, interest and abilities.
 The club requires both new and experienced coaches at various levels, so if you are interested in coaching and don’t want to coach your own child, that’s not a problem.
 We’ll help you find a suitable coaching role.
 The club provides coach training, and you provide your time and knowledge to develop future athletes.
 If you would prefer a volunteer task that does not involve coaching, fantastic!
 We’ve got tasks for you.
-Please complete the volunteer section on the Zone4 registration to identify your interests.
+There is a section of volunteer opportunities on the Zone4 registration to identify your interests.
+Thank you to all our volunteers!